 Leaving violence.
 Living safe activities

-- Guidelines to adapt D.i.Re’ methodology to support SGBV survivors to the specific needs of asylum seeking and refugee women, based on the experienced gained by D.i.Re centers involved in the project.
+- Production of an adapted version D.i.Re’ methodology to support SGBV survivors to the specific needs of asylum seeking and refugee women, based on the experienced gained by D.i.Re centres involved in the project;

 - Outreach towards asylum-seeking and refugee women in both organised and informal contexts by the operators and cultural mediators of the anti-violence centres involved in the project, to spread knowledge about the support offered and facilitate contact by women who have suffered or are in situations of violence;

 - Advocacy towards international, national and local institutions, with the aim of highlighting the specific condition of migrant women asylum seekers and refugees and promoting initiatives to improve it, including the production of videos to sensitise the public through media and social networks.